Protective Mission against a Highly Maneuverable Rogue Drone Using Defense Margin Strategy: Problem formulation

 Lastly, $\sigma_t$ is modeled by adopting the uncertainty model proposed in\cite{davis2016c}:

-Parameters $\{\beta_b, \beta_d, \beta_v\}$ are non-negative real values characterized by the sensor and the estimation model.
-Specifically, they represent baseline variance, variance coefficient for distance, and variance coefficient for visibility, respectively.
-Visibility term $\nu_t\in [0,1]$ relates the blockage of the sight to variance of the uncertainty, such that $\nu_t =0$ if the sight is fully blocked by an obstacle, and $\nu_t=1$ if the sight is not blocked at all.
-Any values inbetween represent partial blockage of the sight.
+Parameters $\beta_b, \beta_d,\beta_v$ are non-negative real values characterized by the sensor and the estimation model.
+Specifically, they represent the variance coefficient for baseline, distance, and visibility, respectively.
+Visibility $\nu_t\in [0,1]$ relates the blockage of the sight to the variance of the uncertainty, such that $\nu_t =0$ if the sight is fully blocked by an obstacle, and $\nu_t=1$ if the sight is not blocked at all.
+Any values between represent partial blockage of the sight.

-In this paper, we will consider an environment without any obstacles such that $\nu_t= 1 \: \forall t$.
-Furthermore, we will consider zero baseline variance or $\beta_b = 0$ implying that the observational uncertainty becomes zero when the distance from the defender to the attacker is zero.
-Then, \eqref{eq: sigma} can be rewritten as
+In this paper, we will consider an environment without any obstacles such that $\nu_t \equiv 1$.
+Furthermore, we will consider zero baseline variance or $\beta_b = 0$ implying that the observational uncertainty becomes zero when the distance $\|e_t\|$ is zero.
+Then, we can rewrite \eqref{eq: distribution} as